Dubemobinna/html-resume/README.md

 # Dubem Obinna-Esiowu's Resume

-I built a CV using only HTML
+I built a CV using only HTML5